Nash 600: Exterior design

-The new Airflyte models stood out conspicuously among their competition.
-They were 6 in lower than the 1948 models, featuring a distinctive rounded, "envelope" body with unusual enclosed fenders.
+The new Airflyte models stood out conspicuously among their competition introduced after the was that looked too much alike.
+The new cars from Nash were 6 in lower than the 1948 models, featuring a distinctive rounded, "envelope" body with unusual enclosed fenders.
 This streamlined appearance, often referred to as "ponton" styling, was so unconventional for its time that detractors quickly dubbed them the "bathtub" Nashes.
+This envelope shape was the most streamlined form on the road.
+The so-called "way-out bathtub styling" made it one of the most radical and has since been described as "one of the most advanced cars of its day".

-Despite the playful moniker, the envelope shape was the most streamlined form on the road.
-The so-called "way-out bathtub styling" made it one of the most radical Nash cars, and "one of the most advanced cars of its day".
 The Airflyte design was a significant step ahead of the vaguely similar to the "step-down" Hudsons and the Packard luxury models produced from 1948 through 1950.
-However, neither of those manufacturers were into aerodynamics.
+However, neither of those two automakers was into aerodynamics.

 The 1949 Nash 600 series was built on a 112 in wheelbase and carried over the previous 172.6 CID I6 engine.
 It was positioned as the economical series, directly competing with the standard popular models from Chevrolet, Ford, and Plymouth.
 In contrast, the Nash Ambassador series, also part of the Airflyte line, rode on a larger 121 in wheelbase and featured a 234.8 CID overhead-valve I6 engine with a seven-main bearing design as standard.
-The Ambassador was the luxurious model and positioned against premium brands such as Buick, Oldsmobile, Mercury, Chrysler, DeSoto, and Hudson.
+The Ambassador was the luxurious model positioned against premium brands such as Buick, Oldsmobile, Mercury, Chrysler, DeSoto, and Hudson.